Argentina's main grains port workers' unions launch new wage strike

 "Initially the work stoppage is for 24 hours.
 We will later evaluate whether to extend it for another 24 hours," it said.

-With the local peso currency weakening, farmers have said they would rather hold onto their crops.
+Given a weakening local peso currency, farmers are largely holding onto their crops.
 They report only as much selling as necessary to pay debts and production costs.
+This has been an additional factor slowing the pace of exports over recent weeks.

 ((hugh.bronstein@thomsonreuters.com; 5411 4318 0655; Reuters Messaging: hugh.bronstein.thomsonreuters.com@reuters.net))